stefanofa/awesome/TOPICS.md

 *   [penpot/penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration

-*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

 ## prototyping

 *   [penpot/penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration